Create a Job Alert.Simplify your job search. Get emails of the newest jobs posted and be the first to apply.

 Great restaurant managers thrive under pressure.
 After all, they're making a profit while running a successful business of employees, customers and vendors.

-Diners in a successful restaurant may never see or think about the restaurant manager.
 Customers often ask to speak to a manager if they have a complaint, but the bulk of a restaurant manager's duties involves behind-the-scenes administrative work.
-So what is a restaurant manager?
+So what does a restaurant manager do?
 In short, this is the person responsible for all the operational organization and planning necessary to keep the restaurant running smoothly.
 If you are interested in a managerial role in the hospitality or food and beverage industry, here's what you need to know.

 Depending on the restaurant, there may be one manager or there may be several who report to a general manager.
 Regardless of how the management team is structured, employees in restaurant manager positions may be responsible for some or all the following: